renovatebot/renovate/docs/development/remote-development.md

 The config files are in the `.devcontainer` folder in the repository.

 You can only use GitHub Codespaces if you're a member of the Renovate organization, and have permission to use Codespaces.

-### Codespaces tips

-List the tips for codespaces here.

-### Known problems with codespaces

-List the known problems with codespaces here.